ysl4567/AlgorithmicTrading/README.txt

 - Periods can be changed accordingly

-- Run all codeson VSCode on 'DeBug Python File' mode
+- Run all codes on VSCode on 'DeBug Python File' mode

-Code written in VSCode Python
+- Code written in VSCode Python

 Install:
 numpy